Grillcheese-AI/qzkp-academic/docs/academic/paper.md

 3. **Randomness**: cryptographically secure randomization using OS entropy (`crypto/rand`)
 4. **Adversary Model**: resistance to transcript-based reconstruction strategies tested in the suite

-We developed a testing framework to quantify transcript leakage as an engineering goal (see Section 5 and Appendix B).
+We developed a testing framework to quantify transcript leakage as an engineering goal (see §5 and Appendix B).

----
+\needspace{4\baselineskip}

 ## 4. Probabilistic Entanglement Framework